- On-Air Personality

 Following his long run at KCBS, in 2017, Dave accepted an opportunity with NBC News Radio, ready to take on the new challenge of sports updates nationally on iHeart Radio and in different markets around the country.

 Passionate about health and transforming peoples lives, Dave is a bootcamp instructor and fitness coach in Livermore, CA. Also, as the boys and girls 8th grade basketball coach at Mendenhall Middle School, three of Dave’s team’s played in the Tri-Valley Championship, winning two titles and only once losing more than three games in a season.

 As an actor, Dave has appeared in seven independent films, including a starring role in 2013's Oakland's Squad, directed by Mario Bobino. in 2017, he was cast a co-star in the indie drama, Jimmy Kendrick.

 Dave graduated cum laude from Cal State East Bay with B.A. in Mass Communications in 2009.
-He is married to his beautiful wife Cheryl and the couple has two children: daughter Shelby is a former college soccer player and 2012 graduate of UC Riverside and son Hunter is an aspiring musician attending Cal State Fullerton.
+He is married to his beautiful wife Cheryl and the couple has two children: daughter Shelby is a former college soccer player and 2012 graduate of UC Riverside and son Hunter is an aspiring musician who graduated from Cal State Fullerton in May 2018.